Malaga Events in December 2023

-Wednesday 25 December (Christmas Day) is a public holiday in Spain.
+Monday 25 December (Christmas Day) is a public holiday in Spain.
 Just about everything closes all day in Malaga including restaurants, museums, monuments etc. However, some of the restaurants on the seafront promenade will be open as will many of those on Muelle Uno.

-Sunday Christmas shopping – shops in Malaga will open on Sunday 15 December and Sunday 22 December.
+Sunday Christmas shopping – shops in Malaga will open on Sunday 10, Sunday 17 and Sunday 31 December.

 For more information on public holidays in Malaga, read our dedicated post here.

 Keep your finger on the Malaga buzzer – sign up for our free fortnightly newsletter.
 All you need to know about what’s on and what’s new in the city in your inbox every other Friday.